 Azad Foundation (AF) aims to provide “livelihoods with dignity” for young women from resource-poor communities.
-The major programme of AF is ‘Women on Wheels’ (WoW), which started in May 2008 as its signature initiative and has expanded to 4 centres in Delhi, Jaipur, Kolkata and Indore in India.
-AF began its work with men in 2014, beginning with a pilot workshop for its male employees , followed by another pilot with some male relatives of women trainees, supported by EMpower.
+The major programme of AF is ‘Women on Wheels’ (WoW), which started in May 2008 as its signature initiative and has expanded to 4 centres in Delhi, Jaipur, Kolkata and Indore.
+AF began its work with men in 2014, beginning with a workshop for its male employees, followed by another pilot with some male relatives of women trainees, supported by EMpower.
 AF became a member of the core team that organized the international conference MenEngage in 2015, and built up its own team to take forward this programme.
 AF engages with men in the communities where it works as part of its activities within the One Billion Rising Campaign.

 Azad’s founder Meenu Vadera has spent 26 years working internationally and in India on a range of women’s rights issues (reproductive rights, land rights, governance, violence against women, HIV/AIDs, conflict situations etc.).
 Meenu worked with Action Aid in Uganda as Country Director, before founding Azad Foundation.
 Srinivas Rao is the Director of Men for Gender Justice Program funded by EMpower.
 He participated in EMpower’s Learning Journey on Non-Traditional Income Generation for Women, and has worked on rural and urban development and local self-government in Delhi and Chhattisgarh.

-EMpower’s 5th grant to Azad Foundation will enable 284 men to complete a gender training to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.
+EMpower’s 6th grant to Azad Foundation will enable 220 men to complete gender trainings to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.

 Primary Location: New Delhi